koskenni/twol/docs/morphophon.rst

 twol-words2zerofilled
 =====================

 This step needs the CSV file `demo-words.csv <https://raw.githubusercontent.com/koskenni/twol/master/test/align/kskn-words-orig.csv>`_ that was produced in the previous step but we also need a file which defines the alphabet used in the examples.
 The definition gives the approximate sound features of the letters which represent the phonemes.
 For this demo example there is one file `alphabet.text <https://raw.githubusercontent.com/koskenni/twol/master/test/align/alphabet.text>`_.
 The alignment uses the alphabet file for determining how similar different phonemes are.
-See more explanation of the alphabet definition file in the section :`alignment:`.
+See more explanation of the alphabet definition file in the chapter :doc:`alignment`.

 The step itself consists of the following command::